woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/indexes.rst

 .. _dataadmin.pgBasics.indexes:

-.. warning:: Document status: **Requires copyedit review**

 Spatial indexes
 ===============

 A spatial index is one of the three key components of a spatial database.
 Without indexing, any search for a feature would require a *sequential scan* of every record in the database.
 Similarly, comparing whole tables with each other can be computationally expensive.
-Joining two tables of 10,000 records each without indexes would require 100,000,000 comparisons—-with indexes on both tables the processing cost could be as low as 20,000 comparisons.
+Joining two tables of 10,000 records but each table without indexes would require 100,000,000 comparisons.
+With indexes on both, the processing cost could be as low as 20,000 comparisons.

 Indexing speeds up searching by organizing the data into a search tree that is quickly traversed to find a particular record.
 This can save a great deal of processing time for complex queries.